cdl-geneseo/geneseo-dictionary/B/Boner.md

 # Boner

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Boner

 Created by  Unknown User (kla8) on Nov 19, 2012

 n.
 Pronunciation: Amer. / boʊ-nər  1.
 A male erection.
 “It is not uncommon to hide a boner using a textbook.”K. Andryshak, 2012